 In the 13th century King Edward I granted a charter to Roger Mortimer of Wigmore Castle to establish a new town in the Manor of Cedewain, Newtown, as it quickly became known.
-This mound or “motte” was built to provide the usual fortified protection of a mediaeval town.
+This mound, or “motte,” was built to provide the usual fortified protection of a medieval town.
 A timber keep was probably built on it.
 The town was built in a bend in the river.
-Two defensive banks were built, one to meet the river to the north and the other to the east, meeting the river further downstream, thus providing a near rectangular site for the town.
-There is no evidence that the moat was ever deliberately filled with water, although in wet weather water does accumulate in it.
-In the event there was little need for defences and the fortifications fell into disuse.
+Two defensive banks were built, one to meet the river to the north (excavated in 2022 and 2025) and the other to the east, meeting the river further downstream, thus providing a near-rectangular site for the town.
+In the event, there was little need for defenses, and the fortifications fell into disuse.

 Did you know?

-The motte and bailey fortification was built by Roger de Mortimer to defend his new town.
+The motte (mound) fortification was built by Roger de Mortimer to defend his new town.

 The motte consists of a D-shaped mound measuring 55m x 35m at the base and 40m x 15m on top.